Unraveling the Enigma of Double Descent: An In-depth Analysis through the Lens of Learned Feature Space: Methodology

-Our primary research inquiry aims to gain insights into the diverse strategies employed by various deep neural networks in interpolating these noisy labeled data across varying model capacities in classification tasks.
-Thus, our investigation centered on the feature space of learned representations, typically denoting the feed-forward features $f_n$, for $n = [1, . . . , N]$ of the penultimate layer prior to classification.
-Acknowledging the difficultries of inferring high-demensional feature spaces, our approach mainly entails inferring the relative positioning of training data points.
-This involves establishing a connection between the hidden features of noisy data points in the learned feature space and their $k$-nearest neighbors within the clean training dataset.
+We consider L-layer neural networks, while representations on each layer are represented by $f_l(X)$, for $l = [1, . . . , L]$.
+Our investigation centred on the penultimate layer representations before classification denoted as $f_{L-1}(X)$.
+Acknowledging the difficulties of interpreting high-dimensional feature spaces, our approach mainly entails characterizing the relative positioning of training data points.
+This involves establishing a connection between the hidden features of noisy data points in the learned feature space and their $k$-nearest neighbours within the complementary subset of clean data.
+So we calculate the prediction accuracy $P$ of mislabeled training data and the majority of its nearest neighbours in feature space are in the same class:

-In order to compare the true label of a data point, which is assigned a random label (noisy labeled data), with the label of its $k$-nearest neighbors in the learned feature space; we calculate the prediction accuracy ${\rm Kp}$ of noisy labelled data of the original clean labels for each noisy labeled data point matching the label prediction of its $k$-nearest neighbors in the learned feature space:

-where $\hat Y_{n} $ is the KNN prediction, and where the sum is over the data either the train set or the test set for the in-sample or out-of-sample computations.
-This prediction accuracy ${\rm Kp}$ is able to reflect the neural architecture's interpolation strategy on these noisy labelled data.
-In addition to evaluating the value of ${\rm Kp}$, we also utilize T-Distributed Stochastic Neighbor Embedding (t-SNE) to provide a visual representation of the learned features in the feature space.
-While this visualization may not accurately represent the intricate inherent structure of high-dimensional features, it aims to gain insights into the clustering and distribution of data points, thereby enhancing our understanding of the model's internal representations.